onap/dcaegen2/docs/sections/services/pm-subscription-handler/installation.rst

 Installation
 ============

-In Guilin, the PMSH can be deployed using the DCAE Dashboard or via CLI.
+The PMSH microservice can be deployed using the DCAE Dashboard or via CLI.
 Steps to deploy using CLI will be shown below.

 Deployment Prerequisites